 Private Road Name Signs

-Jefferson County of Community Development assigns addresses and approves private road names.
+Jefferson County Department of Community Development assigns addresses and approves private road names.
 Where private roads intersect with County maintained roads the public can request a road name sign from the County.
 The County will fabricate and install for an established fee.
 Contact us at (360)385-0890 to order a private road sign or to see if pricing has changed.

 Prices for 2016/2017*